Germany Smith

-A reliable shortstop in the days when a fielding average below .900 could lead the league, Smith did lead the American Association in 1887 with an .886 average.
+A reliable shortstop in the days when a fielding average below .900 could lead the league, Smith led American Association shortstops in 1887 with an .886 average.
+That was also his most productive offensive season, relative to his peers, with an OPS+ of 107.
 When the AA folded in 1890, Smith and most of his teammates transferred to the National League's new Brooklyn franchise.
 In 1891, John Montgomery Ward took over as manager and shortstop, effectively ending Smith's career with Brooklyn, so he left and joined the Cincinnati Reds.
-There he led NL shortstops in assists each year from 1891 to 1894.
-Smith later returned in 1897, when Cincinnati and Brooklyn traded shortstops, with Tommy Corcoran moving to the Reds.
+There, he led NL shortstops in assists each year from 1891 to 1894.
+Smith returned to the Brooklyn in 1897, when the Reds and Grooms swapped shortstops, with Tommy Corcoran moving to Cincinnati.

 Smith's major league career came to an end after the 1898 season, when he played just 51 games for the St. Louis Browns.
 He moved on to play for the minor league Minneapolis Millers for the 1899 and 1900 seasons.

-Smith died at the age of 64 in Altoona, Pennsylvania, from injuries when struck by an automobile, and is interred at Calvary Cemetery in Altoona.
+Smith died at the age of 64 in Altoona, Pennsylvania, from injuries when struck by a motorist.
+He is interred at Calvary Cemetery in Altoona.